 This method of “veiled taxation” allows the Legislators to “not raise taxes” on all citizens, and to thereby curry favor with voters.
 However, the strategy of collecting millions of dollars, by virtue of the power of BEING the government does not seem to be flawed, since the people who passed the Legislation get re-elected each new election.

-Super speeder law is a pure money grab, and has irritated every driver who (after paying fines and surcharges at traffic court on their traffic ticket criminal case, under Georgia speeding laws) receives another bill from Georgia, in the U S Mail.
-The State of Georgia demand another payment of $200 to DDS Georgia.
+Super speeder law is a pure money grab and has irritated every driver who (after paying fines and surcharges at traffic court on their traffic ticket criminal case, under Georgia speeding laws) receives another bill from Georgia, in the U S Mail.
+The State of Georgia demands another payment of $200 to DDS Georgia.

 The Georgia Department of Driver Safety (Georgia DDS) mails out a super speeder notification requesting the driver to pay another $200 or lose driving privileges.
 It is not sent by certified mail, or with a tracking method, to prove delivery.
-So, make sure that any address given to police, after you get a high mph speeding ticket is you correct address.
+So, make sure that any address given to police, after you get a high mph speeding ticket, is your correct address.

 Paying Georgia DDS Online – Your Options for Payment of Fines

-If the use of a credit card online is unappealing or too daunting, a person can download a PDF credit card form, and fill that out to make payment of the super speeder fee in GA.
+If the use of a credit card online is unappealing or too daunting, a person can download a PDF credit card form, and fill that out to make payment of the super speeder GA fee.
 To make certain that your payment gets matched to your driving record, enclose a copy of your final criminal court disposition paperwork or your name, address, and birth date.
 For out of state drivers, include your state of licensure, and the state of issuance.